zaiisao/Documentation/en/Recording/recording_cpp.md

-### <a name="onJoinChannelSuccess"></a>The Recording Application Joins the Specified Channel (onJoinChannelSuccess)
+### <a name="onJoinChannelSuccess"></a>Occurs when the Recording Application Joins the Specified Channel (onJoinChannelSuccess)

-This callback is triggered when the recording application has successfully joined the specified channel with an assigned Channel ID and UID.
+The SDK triggers this callback when the recording application successfully joins the specified channel with an assigned Channel ID and UID.

 ```
 virtual void onJoinChannelSuccess(const char * channelId, uid_t uid) = 0;